Creating custom language plugins

 content type.

-To merge input data frames, we create a new array allData
+To merge input data frames, we create a new array allData, iterate over

 parallel, but that would make the sample more complicated).
 We then construct